President’s Welcome

 Context – The School & its Community:

-Over the past decade, a much higher proportion of Joeys students than in earlier years hails from the Annesley Bridge to city centre community.
+Over the past 15 - 20 years, a much higher proportion of Joeys students than in earlier years hails from the Annesley Bridge to city centre community.
 As in the past, Joeys is keeping relevant to the needs of its current community and pupils.
 In common with other urban schools, Joeys comes within the Department of Education’s social inclusion strategy for Delivering Equality of Opportunity in Schools (DEIS) to help children and young people who are at risk of or who are experiencing educational disadvantage.
 This helps overcome some but not all barriers to equal education opportunities through additional funding, smaller class sizes, etc.

 Joeys Alumni – how we operate: